and Awards 2014:

 the year.
 Dr. Gunn is on the advisory board of the Science Fiction & Fantasy Hall of Fame.

-Kij Johnson is an author whose fantasy and SF novels and short stories have
+Kij Johnson's fantasy and SF novels and short stories have

-(where she now serves as juror), World Fantasy Award, Nebula Award
+Sturgeon Award (which she now serves as juror), World Fantasy Award

-& Fantasy Novel Writing Workshop, and is Assistant Professor of Fiction
+& Fantasy Novel Writing Workshop, as well as a number of other regular-semester writing and fantasy-related courses at KU, and is Assistant Professor of Fiction

 Writing in the University of Kansas English Department.